rabbitmq/rabbitmq-amqp-python-client/examples/reconnection/README.md

 You can control some reconnection parameters with the RecoveryConfiguration dataclass, where you can specify the backoff interval and the maximum_retries before the client gives up.

+To disable automatic reconnection you can set active_recovery of RecoveryConfiguration to False